nrinaudo/nrinaudo.github.com/_articles/pl/functions.md

 All we have left to do is interpret $body$  - but there's a crucial subtlety here: what environment should we do this in?

 We've seen that a function must be evaluated in the environment in which it was _introduced_ - $e'$ in our rule.
-But that's not the whole story: we must not forget to bind the function's argument to its parameter, as that is rather the entire point of the whole thing.
+But that's not the whole story, is it.
+We must not forget to bind the function's argument to its parameter, as that is rather the entire point of the whole thing.

 Putting all this together, we can write a complete rule, by far the more complex we've seen so far: